-Invigilators must:
+Invigilators must do the following:

-- 8.1 ensure that they report to the assessment venue to which they have been assigned at least 45 minutes prior to the commencement of the assessment session; - 8.2 without unduly disturbing the students, check their identity cards or official identification documents against the attendance slips during the assessment session, and prevent any student without positive identification from entering the assessment venue, with such student to be referred to the Assessment and Graduations Unit: - 8.3 collect and sort all attendance slips, and hand these over to the Chief Invigilator;

-- 8.4 ensure that candidates do not consume any food or beverages, other than what may be medically prescribed, during the assessment session; - 8.5 ensure that there is no smoking in the assessment venue; - 8.6 ensure that there is no communication, either spoken or written, amongst candidates during the assessment session; - 8.7 ensure that the correct assessment stationery and question papers are available, and are distributed to candidates present in the assessment venue; - 8.8 ensure that, on conclusion of the assessment session, all assessment scripts are collected, sorted and handed over to the Chief Invigilator; - 8.9 report to the Chief Invigilator any suspected infringement of the rules by a candidate, and immediately attend to any such suspected infringement according to the procedures stipulated in this procedure; and - 8.10 take appropriate steps to maintain ideal performance conditions within and around the assessment venue-and take the necessary steps to curtail activities considered detrimental to the performance of candidates.
+- 8.1 Ensure that they report to the assessment venue to which they have been assigned at least 45 minutes prior to the commencement of the assessment session. - 8.2 Without unduly disturbing the students, check their identity cards or official identification documents against the attendance slips during the assessment session, and prevent any student without positive identification from entering the assessment venue, with such students to be referred to the AGU. - 8.3 Collect and sort all attendance slips, and hand these over to the chief invigilator. - 8.4 Ensure that candidates do not consume any food or beverages, other than what may be medically prescribed, during the assessment session. - 8.5 Ensure that there is no smoking in the assessment venue. - 8.6 Ensure that there is no communication, either spoken or written, among candidates during the assessment session. - 8.7 Ensure that the correct assessment stationery and question papers are available, and are distributed to candidates present in the assessment venue. - 8.8 Ensure that, on conclusion of the assessment session, all assessment scripts are collected, sorted, and handed over to the chief invigilator. - 8.9 Report to the chief invigilator any suspected infringement of the rules by a candidate, and immediately attend to any such suspected infringement according to the procedures stipulated in this procedure. - 8.10 Take appropriate steps to maintain ideal performance conditions within and around the assessment venue and take the necessary steps to curtail activities considered detrimental to the performance of candidates.